 Green teas during harvesting have different requirements; some only need the shoot with one bud and two leaves to be picked, whereas green teas of higher quality will require for only one bud and one leaf to be picked, some requiring only the bud and no leaf (ed.
 Ho, C.T., Lin, J.K., & Shahidi, F., 2009).

-Japanese green tea will be steamed – though there are practises that pan fry as well – meaning the leaves will run through a high heat steam.
+Japanese green tea will be steamed, though there are practices that pan fry as well, meaning the leaves will run through high heat steam.
 This can be done at either a small level by placing the leaves in a wicker basket over a steam bath or at an industrial level where the leaves are steamed in a spinning vat.
-Sometimes, larger companies will also clean the leaves prior to steaming (ed.
+Sometimes, larger companies will also clean the leaves before steaming (ed.
 Ho, C.T., Lin, J.K., & Shahidi, F., 2009).

 Making Matcha in Japan

-A few companies, after the steaming and drying is completed will send the leaves into cold storage if they are not ready to process them yet.
-This results in a fresh nutrient dense product year round.
-If this is not done then the dried leaves – now called Tencha – that had just been steamed, dry roasted and de-veined proceed to be ground down into a fine powder called Matcha.
-The grinding process is done on a stone mill, often times now the tencha tea leaves are ground on a high-grade automated granite mill.
+A few companies, after the steaming and drying, are completed will send the leaves into cold storage if they are not ready to process them yet.
+This results in a fresh nutrient-dense product year-round.
+If this is not done then the dried leaves, now called tencha, that had just been steamed, dry roasted and de-veined proceed to be ground down into a fine powder called matcha.
+The grinding process is done on a stone mill, oftentimes now the tencha tea leaves are ground on a high-grade automated granite mill.
 The mills move slowly, gently releasing the tencha to be ground down into matcha.
-The reason the process is so slow is that high heat at this point will deteriorate the quality of the tea, affecting the aroma, flavour and nutritional constitution.
-The final product is ground down to approximately 5 microns (ed.
+The reason the process is so slow is that high heat at this point will deteriorate the quality of the tea, affecting the aroma, flavor and nutritional constitution.
+The final product, matcha green tea powder, is ground down to approximately 5 microns (ed.
 Willson, K.C., & Clifford, M.N., 1992).

-Many Japanese tea companies will have a Tea Master in their employment, who will provide grading for the tea dependant on colour, texture, smell, taste (the umami of the tea) and feel.
+Many Japanese tea companies will have a tea master in their employment, who will provide grading for the tea dependant on color, texture, smell, taste (the umami of the tea) and feel.

-Instead of steaming the leaves the Chinese go right into dry roast/fry the freshly picked tea leaves in copper basins or giant panning machines at very high heats (Saberi, H., 2010).
+Instead of steaming the leaves, the Chinese go right into dry roast/fry the freshly picked tea leaves in copper basins or giant panning machines at very high heats (Saberi, H., 2010).
 This process began around the 14th century and is named the Kamaira cha process.
-Right after the harvest the tea leaves are heated at a temperature of between 250-300C for between 10-15 minutes, all the while being shaken so as to not allow the leaves to burn.
+Right after the harvest, the tea leaves are heated at a temperature of between 250-300C for between 10-15 minutes, all the while being shaken so as to not allow the leaves to burn.
 This dry roasting/frying process prevents fermentation and allows the nutrients to stay within the tea (ed.
 Willson, K.C., & Clifford, M.N., 1992).
-The Chinese roasting process develops a pan fried aroma which is distinct to their variety of green tea.
+The Chinese roasting process develops a pan-fried aroma that is distinct to their variety of green tea.

-After the high heat roasting is completed the leaves are shaped into three distinct styles of Chinese Green Tea; Ball/gun types, twisted – chun mee or sow mee, as well as flat leaf.
-After the shaping of the leaves they are roasted yet again for 10-15 minutes in a roller at a temperature of between 100-150C.
-The flat leaf variety is later polished or ground down like Japanese Tencha into a powder, making Imperial Green Tea (if the tea comes from the first harvest or Qing Ming – The highest grade of Chinese tea).
-Because the tea is not steamed and is simply roasted the colour of the polished tea comes out as a pale green, nonetheless nutrient in the ground green tea leaves remains unchanged (ed.
+After the high heat roasting is completed the leaves are shaped into three distinct styles of Chinese green tea; ball/gun types, twisted – Chun mee or Sow mee, as well as flat-leaf.
+After the shaping of the leaves, they are roasted again for 10-15 minutes in a roller at a temperature of between 100-150C.
+The flat-leaf variety is later polished or ground down like Japanese tencha into a powder, making imperial green tea (if the tea comes from the first harvest or Qing Ming – the highest grade of Chinese tea).
+Because the tea is not steamed and is simply roasted the color of the polished tea comes out as a pale green, nonetheless nutrient in the ground green tea leaves remain unchanged (ed.
 Willson, K.C., & Clifford, M.N., 1992).

 Nutritional Constitution of Green Tea

+The list of green tea benefits is extensive.
 Different varieties of green tea will have variations of vitamins and minerals as well as other nutrients.
-Green tea is a good source of vitamin A, E and K as well as chromium, potassium, magnesium, zinc and selenium (Chatterjee, A., Saluja, M., Agarwal, G., & Alam, M., 2012).
-However, although it is lower in vitamins and minerals – especially when the whole leaf is not consumed, green teas are a phenomenal source of amino acids, antioxidants and other secondary compounds as well as varying nutritional constitutions.
+Green tea is a good source of vitamin A, E, and K as well as chromium, potassium, magnesium, zinc, and selenium (Chatterjee, A., Saluja, M., Agarwal, G., & Alam, M., 2012).
+However, although it is lower in vitamins and minerals – especially when the whole leaf is not consumed, green teas are a phenomenal source of amino acids, antioxidants, and other secondary compounds as well as varying nutritional constitutions.

 Flavonols are abundant in green tea, they account for approximately 30% of the dry weight of a green tea leaf (Chatterjee, A., Saluja, M., Agarwal, G., & Alam, M., 2012).
-Epicatechin, epigallocatechin, epicatechin gallate and epigallocatechin gallate are all potent flavonols found in green tea, the latter of which, also know as EGCG is the most favoured for its health benefits (ed.
+Epicatechin, epigallocatechin, epicatechin gallant, and epigallocatechin gallate are all potent flavonols found in green tea, the latter of which, also known as EGCG is the most favored for its health benefits (ed.
 Willson, K.C., & Clifford, M.N., 1992).
 They aid in the prevention of cancer and cardiovascular disease (Graf, B.A., Milbury, P.E., Blumberg, J.B., 2005).

 Vitamin C (ascorbic acid) deteriorates green tea.
-The shading process used in Japan for various forms of green tea results in a lower count of vitamin c which allows the tea to withstand oxidation longer.
-In order for the lower the amount of vitamin C in unshaded green teas such as sencha high temperature roasting diminishes the likelihood of oxidation, however it locks in nutrients and flavour (ed.
+The shading process used in Japan for various forms of green tea results in a lower count of vitamin C which allows the tea to withstand oxidation longer.
+For the lower the amount of vitamin C in unshaded green teas such as sencha high-temperature roasting diminishes the likelihood of oxidation, however, it locks in nutrients and flavor (ed.
 Willson, K.C., & Clifford, M.N., 1992).

 Chlorophyll this wonderful substance is what allows plants to be green.
 It aids in building healthy blood, protects against cancer and aids in wound healing.
 It is a potent antioxidant and is alkalinizing.
-Chlorophyll is most potent in green teas that are shade grown, as the chlorophyll in the tea plant moves to the top leaves (Holford, P., 2009).
+Chlorophyll is most potent in shade-grown green teas, as the chlorophyll in the tea plant moves to the top leaves (Holford, P., 2009).

 This precancerous condition, which involves abnormal cell growth in the lining of the cervix or endocervical canal and the second leading cancer to cause death in women worldwide.
 The consumption of green tea, especially ones high in EGCG and polyphenol E been some to prevent the occurrence of cervical dysplasia, by reducing the HPV infection and preventing the formation of a tumor (Zou, C., Liu, H., Feugang, J.M., Hao, Z., Chow, H.H.S., Garcia, F., 2010).

-The consumption of green tea has been shown to protect against the development of Parkinson’s Disease (motor neurodegenerative disorder) as a result of the polyphenol content in the tea.
-EGCG and other polyphenols in green tea have been shown to posses both neuroprotective and neuroregenerative capacity which directly interferes with the aggressiveness of the disease (Murray, M.T., & Pizzorno, J., 2012) (Caruana, M., & Vassullo, N., 2015).
+The consumption of green tea has been shown to protect against the development of Parkinson’s disease (motor neurodegenerative disorder) as a result of the polyphenol content in the tea.
+EGCG and other polyphenols in green tea have been shown to possess both neuroprotective and neurodegenerative capacity which directly interferes with the aggressiveness of the disease (Murray, M.T., & Pizzorno, J., 2012) (Caruana, M., & Vassullo, N., 2015).

 Having and maintaining healthy gums is a critical part of having and maintaining a healthy body.
 There are numerous ways to improve gum health, drinking green tea is one of them.
 Drinking green tea regularly reduces inflammation of the gums, aid in the diminishment of bad bacteria within the mouth, promotes good gum health and aids in the prevention of future diseases within the mouth.
 3-5 cups a day or 2-3 cups of matcha will aid in the prevention and maintenance of good periodontal health (Chatterjee, A., Saluja, M., Agarwal, G., & Alam, M., 2012) (Murray, M.T., & Pizzorno, J., 2012).

-Green tea has been shown to be protective against osteoporosis.
-Being a good source of Vitamin K and a great source of polyphenol E and EGCG has been shown to restrict bone resorption as well as stimulate osteoblast activity (Murray, M.T., & Pizzorno, J., 2012).
+Green tea is protective against osteoporosis.
+Being a good source of vitamin K and a great source of polyphenol E and EGCG has been shown to restrict bone resorption as well as stimulate osteoblast activity (Murray, M.T., & Pizzorno, J., 2012).
 To obtain such benefits 3-5 cups of loose leaf green tea are recommended.

 - aids in the elimination of H.Pylori